Scheduled MonumentsWalesOffa's Dyke: Section from North Lodge, Leighton Park to Old Quarry S of Green Wood

 What is Offa's Dyke: Section from North Lodge, Leighton Park to Old Quarry S of Green Wood?

-Offa's Dyke is a substantial linear earthwork constructed during the late eighth century under King Offa of Mercia to demarcate and defend the Anglo-Saxon frontier with Wales.
+Offa's Dyke is a linear earthwork constructed during the late eighth century under the direction of King Offa of Mercia to define and fortify the boundary between the Anglo-Saxon kingdom of Mercia and the Welsh kingdoms to the west.
 It is designated a Scheduled Ancient Monument by Cadw under reference MG035.

 What period does Offa's Dyke: Section from North Lodge, Leighton Park to Old Quarry S of Green Wood date from?

 Offa's Dyke: Section from North Lodge, Leighton Park to Old Quarry S of Green Wood dates from the early medieval period, and is classified as a linear earthwork.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Who is responsible for protecting Offa's Dyke: Section from North Lodge, Leighton Park to Old Quarry S of Green Wood?